emmazzz/diem/specifications/move_adapter/README.md

 The adapter performs the following steps for any transaction, regardless of the payload:

-* Check if the signature in the `SignedTransaction` is consistent with the public key and the `RawTransaction` content.
+* Check if the sender and secondary signers' signatures in the `SignedTransaction` are consistent with their public key and the `RawTransaction` content.
 If not, this check fails with an `INVALID_SIGNATURE` status code.
-Note that comparing the transaction's public key against the sender account's authorization key is done separately in Move code.
+Note that comparing the transaction's public keys against the sender and secondary signer accounts' authorization keys is done separately in [Move code](#Prologue-Checks).

+* If secondary signers exist, check that all signers including the sender and secondary signers have distinct account addresses.
+If not, validation fails with a `SIGNERS_CONTAIN_DUPLICATES` status code.

 * Check that the `gas_currency_code` in the `RawTransaction` is a name composed of ASCII alphanumeric characters where the first character is a letter.
 If not, validation will fail with an `INVALID_GAS_SPECIFIER` status code.
 Note that this check does not ensure that the name corresponds to a currency recognized by the Diem Framework.

 * Normalize the `gas_unit_price` from the `RawTransaction` to the Diem (XDX) currency.
 If the the validation is successful, the normalized gas price is returned as the `score` field of the `VMValidatorResult` for use in prioritizing the transaction.
 The normalization is calculated using the `to_xdx_exchange_rate` field of the on-chain `CurrencyInfo` for the specified gas currency.
 This can fail with a status code of `CURRENCY_INFO_DOES_NOT_EXIST` if the exchange rate cannot be retrieved.